MicrosoftDocs/ATADocs/ATADocs/DeployUse/configure-event-collection.md

 ### WEF configuration for the ATA Lightweight Gateway
-When you install the ATA Lightweight Gateway on your domain controllers, you have to set up your domain controllers to forward the events to itself.
+When you install the ATA Lightweight Gateway on your domain controllers, you can set up your domain controllers to forward the events to itself.
 Perform the following steps to configure the Window Event Forwarding when using the ATA Lightweight Gateway.
+This is one way to configure Windows Event forwarding.

 **Step 1: Add the network service account to the domain Event Log Readers Group**